jdhaynes/saa-c03-notes/03_AWS_Fundamentals.md

 | Networking | Billable |  |  |

 ### Amazon Machine Images (AMIs)
 AMIs are snapshots of an operating system that can be used to launch new EC2 instances.
 AMIs can also be created from existing EC2 instances.

-AMIs have permissions on who can use it (e.g. public, or explicit access of specific users).
+AMIs have the following permission options:
+* Public
+* Owner only
+* Specific AWS accounts

+The following is stored in an AMI:
+* Boot volume
+* Block device mapping
+* AMI permissions
+* Data volumes

 ## AWS Simple Storage Service (S3)
 S3 is a global object storage platform.